Paris porno cinema makes lone stand against the Web

-PARIS In a shabby cinema tucked away in a backstreet of central Paris, a crowd of ageing devotees are putting up quiet resistance to the might of on-line pornography.
+PARIS In a shabby cinema tucked away in a backstreet of central Paris, a crowd of aging devotees are putting up quiet resistance to the might of on-line pornography.

 Faced with the onslaught of the Web and its thousands of sex sites catering to every taste, "Le Beverley" bills itself as the last registered porn-only cinema in Paris still serving a diet of retro classics to a loyal clientele.

-Its programme of 35mm films from the 1970s, along with more modern offerings, attracts 700 customers a week, many of them regulars.
+Its program of 35mm films from the 1970s, along with more modern offerings, attracts 700 customers a week, many of them regulars.

-Owner Maurice Laroche has run the theatre for 30 years and remembers the heyday of sex cinemas, when Paris's Grands Boulevards area was full of competitors.
+Owner Maurice Laroche has run the theater for 30 years and remembers the heyday of sex cinemas, when Paris's Grands Boulevards area was full of competitors.

 But with the Internet and on-demand pornography, Laroche has seen numbers plummet with 1,000 fewer customers passing through the poster-lined hall every week than they did 15 years ago.